-The working principle of Nanodrop is simple than any other quantification machine available in the marker.
+The working principle of Nanodrop is simple than any other quantification machine available in the market.

 Just put a 1μL or 0.5μL of a sample on the stage of Nanodrop and allow it to measure.
 It will give a result within 2 seconds.
-However, before quantifying sample always run a blank with TE buffer of D/W.
+However, before quantifying the sample always run a blank with TE buffer or D/W.

 No additional utility or chemical is required.

-- The instrument is compact and easy to use as compared with any other instrument available in this categories.
+- The instrument is compact and easy to use as compared with any other instrument available in these categories.

 - it has high accuracy.

 - Along with quantity it also gives the quality of the DNA sample.